Kelsey Wog

-Kelsey Lauren Wog (born September 19, 1998) is a Canadian breaststroke swimmer.
+Kelsey Lauren Wog (born September 19, 1998) is a Canadian former breaststroke swimmer.
 She won a silver medal in the 200 m breaststroke at the 2016 FINA World Swimming Championships (25 m).
 At the 2016 Junior Pan Pacific Swimming Championships in Maui, Wog captured two individual medals.
 She earned silver in the 200-m breaststroke and bronze in the 100 m breaststroke.
 She also contributed to a silver medal in the 4×100-m medley relay with teammates Danielle Hanus, Rebecca Smith and Sarah Darcel.
 She is a resident of Winnipeg, Manitoba, and is currently a member of the Toronto Titans for the International Swimming League.

 She was named to the Canadian team for the 2020 Summer Olympics, where she placed twenty-third in the heats of the 100 m breaststroke and was disqualified from the 200 m breaststroke.

 At the 2022 World Aquatics Championships, Wog placed first in the heats of the 200 m breakstroke, and then fifth in the semi-finals to qualify for the event final.
 She was fourth in the event final, 0.66 seconds behind American bronze medalist Kate Douglass.
 She remarked "fourth is fourth but I'm really proud of my effort."
-Wogthen competed the breaststroke leg for Team Canada in the heats of the 4 × 100 m medley relay, helping the team qualify to the final in fourth position.
+Wog then competed the breaststroke leg for Team Canada in the heats of the 4 × 100 m medley relay, helping the team qualify to the final in fourth position.
 She was replaced in the final by Rachel Nicol, but shared in the team's bronze medal win.
+At the age of 26, she retired from swimming in 2024.